supermeap123/shapes-clone/README.md

 - Build and integrate a complete web administration interface for secure and comprehensive bot management.
 - Strengthen memory management and logging for robust, long-term operation.
 - Finalize testing and update documentation to cover all advanced features.
+[x] Implemented RAG in src/commands/recommend.ts using Pinecone and OpenAI embeddings.